logaretm/vee-validate/docs/content/guide/composition-api/handling-forms.md

       }

       // set multiple errors, assuming the keys are the names of the fields
-      // and the values is the error message setErrors(response.errors);
+      // and the values are the error message(s) setErrors(response.errors);
     });